Achieving IT operational perfection takes a nuanced approach

 Customer satisfaction is not about 99.99% uptime, or holding platform suppliers to SLAs, it’s about analysing, monitoring, balancing and making informed decisions.
 The journey to operational perfection generates margin for suppliers and retailers and makes for a happy consumer.

-Sourced by David Jack, CIO, MetaPack
+Sourced from David Jack, CIO, MetaPack

 Avatar photo